 An issue has occurred with your browser that has left My HealtheVet unable to load properly.
 Completely closing your browser (not just the current tab) and returning to My HealtheVet should address the issue.

 An official website of the United States government.

 Federal government websites often end in .gov or .mil.

 Before sharing sensitive information, make sure you're on a federal government site.

 The site is secure.
 The https:// ensures that you're connecting to the official website and that any information you provide is encrypted and sent securely.

 Acupressure may be taught as a self-care skill to help Veterans manage pain

 Frequent headaches and neck pain can make it hard to focus.
 Even mild pain can spoil your whole day.
 While medication may help, there are other tools you can learn which may provide relief.
-Acupressure uses pressure on certain points of your body and may relive pain.
-VA acupuncturists and Massage Therapists recommend acupressure to soothe headaches and relax neck pain.
+Acupressure uses pressure on certain points of your body and may relieve pain.
+VA acupuncturists and massage therapists recommend acupressure to soothe headaches and relax neck pain.
 Watch these simple how-to videos to learn more.